Why You Should Fill Out FAFSA Even if You Don’t Qualify for Financial Aid

 You Have a High Income.
 Should You Fill Out FAFSA?

-Any student, regardless of income, who wants to borrow federal student loans (also known as Stafford or Direct student loans), must fill out the FAFSA to get access to these loans.
+Any student, regardless of income, who wants to borrow federal student loans (also known as Stafford or Direct Student Loans), must fill out the FAFSA to get access to these loans.

 In addition, any parent, regardless of income, who would like to borrow the Parent PLUS Loan must also fill out the FAFSA.